AnswerGenerator

 Basic Information

-- Position in a pipeline: After the retriever.
-You can use it as a substitute to the reader.
+• Position in a pipeline: After the retriever.
+You can use it as a substitute for the reader.

 Usage